A to Z Travel Blog - Japan

 Reaching Japan

-We travelled with Virgin Airlines from London to Tokyo which took just under 12 hours.
+We traveled with Virgin Airlines from London to Tokyo which took just under 12 hours.
 There are many airline's to choose from, though I believe that the last Virgin Atlantic flight flew back in 2015 and was taken over by ANA.

 Currency